nbareil/justanothergeek.chdir.org/content/post/linux-security-one-year-later.md

 -   Removal of addresses in [`/proc/timer_list`](http://permalink.gmane.org/gmane.linux.kernel/1064008),
     [`/proc/kallsyms`](http://git.kernel.org/?p=linux/kernel/git/torvalds/linux-2.6.git;a=commit;h=59365d136d205cc20fe666ca7f89b1c5001b0d5a), etc.
-    Upstream developers tried hard to not merge theses patches thinking it was useless (because addresses are also readable in `/boot/System.map`) and above all, it would greatly complicate the work of maintainers reading bug report.
+    Upstream developers tried hard to not merge these patches thinking it was useless (because addresses are also readable in `/boot/System.map`) and above all, it would greatly complicate the work of maintainers reading bug report.
 That is why [netdev